Vitality-South/magfabrics-api/cmd/csv-discontinued-fabrics-go/README.md

 ## Short Description

-Instead of getting all of the sellable and current list of in-stock Fabrics, this program will give you a list of permanently discontinued and deleted fabrics.
-You can use this output to compare to your existing list of Fabrics and check if you still display any discontinued or deleted fabrics.
+This program will give you a list of permanently discontinued and deleted fabrics.
+You can use this output to compare to your existing list of Fabrics and check if you still display any permanently discontinued or deleted fabrics.

 # Usage